-Sri Lanka’s north east is a world apart from the rest of the island.
+Sri Lanka’s northeast is a world apart from the rest of the island.
 Closer to India than Colombo, the area has retained its own unique character.
-Due to Tamil migrants from southern India repeatedly invading and colonising the north east, the area’s culture owes as much to Hindu India as to Buddhist Sri Lanka.
+Due to Tamil migrants from southern India repeatedly invading and colonizing the northeast, the area’s culture owes as much to Hindu India as to Buddhist Sri Lanka.

-This eight-day itinerary is your ultimate guide to Sri Lanka’s north east, taking in the Cultural Triangle, UNESCO World Heritage sights and many more top spots.
+This eight-day suggested itinerary is your ultimate guide to Sri Lanka’s northeast, taking in the Cultural Triangle, UNESCO World Heritage sights and many more top spots.

 Day 1: Colombo

 Where better to start your trip than in Sri Lanka’s capital?
 The dynamic port city of Colombo is filled with great hotels, local eateries and characterful shops.
 In particular, the busy streets of Pettah brim with markets and street vendors, selling everything from fresh produce to golden jewellery.